-- Any revisions to Charity Care Policy; Section 4.03(e). - Report of Population Health and Social Responsibility Committee meetings and member attendance at meeting; Section 4.04(e). - Key Financial Metrics (comparing each to same quarter in prior year and the quarter prior to the quarter in question); Section 6.04(c). - Balance sheet - Statements of income and cash flow - YTD Community Benefit Spending - By Category, compared to commitment spending - Progress towards distributing grants - Internal spending - Quality Metrics reported to CMS - Once, within thirty (30) days of the Issue Date: a List of Ancillary and Post-Acute Services offered by competitors (with respect to each COPA Hospital); Section 5.04(a). - Includes but is not limited to: SNF; home health providers; diagnostic service providers; imaging centers; ambulatory surgery centers; physicians and other providers; etc. - Include at least three competitors for each category of service. - Compliance Office Quarterly Reports - o Complaints by type - Resolution of complaints - Status of any outstanding Cures, Corrective Actions, or other remedial actions. - Any requirements or commitments outlined in the Terms of Certification or in the Index which the New Health System is not meeting or anticipates it will not meet - Closures / Openings - o Plans.
+- Once, within thirty (30) days of the Issue Date: a List of Ancillary and Post-Acute Services offered by competitors (with respect to each COPA Hospital); Section 5.04(a). - o Includes but is not limited to: SNF; home health providers; diagnostic service providers; imaging centers; ambulatory surgery centers; etc. - o Include at least three competitors for each category of service. - Status of any outstanding Cures, Corrective Actions, or other remedial actions. - Any requirements or commitments outlined in the Terms of Certification or in the Index which the New Health System is not meeting or anticipates it will not meet - Closures / Openings - o Plans.
 Update on plans to close or open any Service Lines or facilities. - Progress.
-Update on the status of any closures or openings of facilities or Service Lines.
+Update on the status of any closures or openings of facilities or Service Lines. - The COPA Compliance Office Quarterly Reports: - Complaints by type - Resolution of complaints - Status update of any unresolved complaints from previous COPA Compliance Office Quarterly Reports.